 The most common dose of Delta-8 varies heavily based on tolerance.
 Most beginners start with 12.5mg, while more adept users take 25mg - 50mg.

-There have been no fatal overdoses due to cannabis of any kind.
+There have been no fatal overdoses due to hemp of any kind.
 But if you do take too much, temporary unfavorable side effects -- like paranoia, or extreme grogginess -- might start to kick in.

 Whereas CBD likely won't inhibit your ability to perform daily tasks, you should never consume THC and drive.
 We highly recommend trying THC products when you have the time and ability to evaluate its unique effects for you on the safety and comfort of your couch.